SharePoint/sp-dev-training-spfx-teams-dev/Lab.md

         ![Screenshot of the SPFx solution in SharePoint](./Images/updateSettings-01.png)

+        > NOTE: The value of the custom property will start out blank even though you set a default value
+        > for it in the manifest file.
+The default value only gets set for new web parts.

     1. Now go back into the Microsoft Teams team.
 Refresh the page if you have Teams open in a web browser.
 Select the down arrow to the right of the **SPFx Teams Together** tab and select **Settings**.

         ![Screenshot of the SPFx solution in Microsoft Teams](./Images/updateSettings-02.png)